A Comprehensive Survey of Image-Based Food Recognition and Volume Estimation Methods for Dietary Assessment: Datasets Used for Food Recognition

 \section{Datasets Used for Food Recognition}

 Performance of feature extraction and classification techniques is highly dependent on the detail-oriented collection of images, which, in our case, happen to be food images.
 As consolidated large food image datasets, for example, UECFOOD-100, Food-101, UECFOOD-256, UNCIT-FD1200, UNCIT-FD889 are eventually used as benchmarks to collate recognition performance of existing approaches with new classifiers.
 Such datasets can be distinctive in terms of characteristics, such as the total number of images in a particular dataset, cuisine type, and included food categories.
 Table \ref{datasets} summarizes the characteristics of food datasets surveyed in this research endeavour.
 For instance, UECFOOD-100 contains 100 different sorts of food categories, and each food category has a bounding box that indicates the location of the food item in the photograph.
 Food categories in this dataset mainly belong to popular foods in Japan \cite{dataset2}.
 Similarly, UECFOOD-256 is another variant of UECFOOD-100.
 However, it differs in terms of the number of images as it contains 256 food images of different kinds \cite{dataset2}.
 Food-101 contains 101000 real-world images that are classified into 101 food categories.
 It includes diverse yet visually similar food classes \cite{hf11}.
 Similarly, the PFID food dataset is composed of 1098 food images from 61 different categories.
 The PFID collection currently has three instances of 101 fast foods \cite{dataset26}.
 UNCIT-FD1200 is composed of 4754 food images of 1200 types of dishes captured from actual meals.
 Each food plate is acquired multiple times, and the overall dataset presents both geometric and photometric variability.
 Similarly, UNICT-FD 889 dataset has 3583 images \cite{dataset13} of 889 different real food plates captured using mobile devices in uncontrolled scenarios (e.g., different backgrounds and light environmental conditions).
 Moreover, they capture each dish image in UNICT-FD899 multiple times to ensure geometric and photometric variability (rotation, scale, point of view changes) \cite{dataset24}.
 Several datasets mainly consist of various food images collected through various sources such as web crawlers, social media platforms like Instagram, Flickr, and Facebook.
 Also, most of these datasets contain images of foods that are specific to certain regions, such as Vireo-Food 172 \cite{hclassification1} and ChineseFoodNet \cite{hclassification3}.
 Both datasets contain Chinese dishes.
-Similarly, Food-50 \cite{hf1}, Food-85 \cite{hf1}, Food log [103], UECFOOD-100 \cite{dataset2} and UECFOOD-256 \cite{hf11} contains Japanese food items.
+Similarly, Food-50 \cite{hf1}, Food-85 \cite{hf1}, Food log [103], UECFOOD-100 \cite{dataset2} and UECFOOD-256 \cite{hf11} contains Japanese Foods items.
 Turkish foods-15 \cite{dataset16} is limited to Turkish food items only.
 Also, the Pakistani Food Dataset \cite{d42} accommodates Pakistani dishes, and the Indian Food Database incorporates Indian cuisines.
 In addition to this, few datasets only include fruits and vegetables like VegFru \cite{dataset7}, Fruits 360 Dataset \cite{dataset6}, and FruitVeg-81 \cite{ma6}.
 Furthermore, Table \ref{datasets} provides brief description about food image datasets.
 Figure \ref{fig_sampleimages} shows the sample images from the food datasets.
-Therefore, it is evident from the survey that there is an immense need for broad and generic food datasets for better food recognition and enhanced performance.
-This necessity is because region-specific food items or datasets with fewer food categories can undermine the accuracy and performance of classification and extraction methods.